ghiscoding/slickgrid-react/README.md

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to React.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
-Slickgrid-React is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active one since the original one was put on pause by its original author for personal reasons.
+Slickgrid-React is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, which is the most active one since the original one was put on pause by its original author for personal reasons.
 Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork over the years for the benefit of all the SlickGrid libraries that I maintain including this one here...
-SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Slickgrid-React [v3.0](https://github.com/ghiscoding/slickgrid-react/releases/tag/v3.0.1) and higher.
+SlickGrid was also recently refactored to drop jQuery requirement and be browser native in Slickgrid-React [v3.0](https://github.com/ghiscoding/slickgrid-react/releases/tag/v3.0.1) and higher.

 ## Installation
 Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/slickgrid-react/wiki/HOWTO--Step-by-Step)** and/or clone the [Slickgrid-React-Demos](https://github.com/ghiscoding/slickgrid-react-demos) repository.
 Please consult all Wikis before opening new issues, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.